Thursday, December 7, 2017

 In Genesis 6:11 the reason for the Flood is defined as being that the Earth was filled with Violence.
 The word translated "corrupt" there is also a word often associated with warfare, being also translated things like perish and spoiler.
 Verse 12 says man corrupted His way upon the Earth.

 And this emphasis on violence is also consistent with the first 4 verses of chapter 6 because the word translated "mighty men" in the KJV is gibborim, which also gets accused of being a word for Giant, but what it means is warrior.
-It's sometimes used of good warriors in The Bible like David's Mighty Men and Nimrod.
+It's sometimes used of good warriors in The Bible like David's Mighty Men, and is used of the first Warrior King Nimrod.
 But in this context it's about the world becoming filled with violence.

 Also Genesis 6:4 calls them "Enosh of renown" which in a Pre-flood context I feel verifies they paternally descended from Enosh, since tribal identity in The Bible is usually identified by the father's line.

 The line of Cain was also associated with Violence.
-From Cain being the first murderer, to Lamech possibly being a child murderer.
+From Cain being the first murderer, to whatever Lamech did.
 To Tubal-Cain's clan being perhaps the world's first weapons manufacturers.

 The New Testament says Noah preached repentance, you can't repent of being born a hybrid, but you can repent of living by the sword.